 The case started just before Christmas with an urgent application by FreshAsia to obtain an interim injunction to prevent Jing from working at Kung Fu.
 However, this was successfully defended by Virtuoso Legal.
 This meant that Jing could continue to work pending the full trial of the matter, which was quite literally a lifesaving result.

-Like many employers, FreshAsia relied upon a, rather broad, restrictive covenant (i.e non-complete clauses) in Jing’s employment contract, which purported to prevent Jing from working for a competitor, in the first instance for a period of 10 years, then latterly for a one-year period.
+FreshAsia relied upon a, rather broad, restrictive covenant (i.e non-complete clauses) in Jing’s employment contract, which purported to prevent Jing from working for a competitor, in the first instance for a period of 10 years, then latterly for a one-year period.
 It is vital for any employer to ensure that their contracts are not drafted so broad as to be ineffective, as they were ultimately held in this case.
-Employers are only able to protect their “legitimate interests” and you need specialist legal advice to ensure you go no further, or risk the whole clause becoming invalid and unenforceable.
+Employers are only able to protect their “legitimate interests” in such clauses and you need specialist legal advice to ensure you go no further, or risk the whole clause becoming invalid and unenforceable.

 Almost all employers’ employment contracts will impose non-solicitation clauses upon their employees.
 This means that, when the employee departs, they will not be able to contact the employers customers for a period of time.